mohdahsank001/SimpleJavaPrograms/README.md

 # SimpleJavaPrograms

-This repository consists of simple Java programs !
+This repository consists of simple Java programs and Interesting Coding Challenges from Hackerrank !